IDEA-Research/Grounded-SAM-2/README.md

 ## News

 - `2024/08/09`: Support **Ground and Track New Object** throughout the whole videos.
 This feature is still under development now.
 Credits to [Shuo Shen](https://github.com/ShuoShenDe).
-- `2024/08/07`: Support custom video inputs, users need only submit their video file (e.g. mp4 file) with specific text prompts to get an impressive demo videos.
+- `2024/08/07`: Support **Custom Video Inputs**, users need only submit their video file (e.g. mp4 file) with specific text prompts to get an impressive demo videos.

 ## Contents
 - [Installation](#installation)